CloudVeneto/CVUserGuide/source/Registration.rst

 Select **Create new project** if instead you want to ask the creation of a new project (and you are the leader of the experiment/research group associated to this project).
-In this case you will have to specify also a Project name and a Project Description.
+In this case you will have to specify also:

+- the Project name

+- a short Project Description, up to 500 characters

+- the Project expiration date

+- the name of a contact person, responsible for the project, or a supervisor

+- the home institution and the department that the project must belong to